isel-leic-ipw/2425i-IPW-LEIC34D/wiki/Lesson01/part04_en.md

         surnames: ["Silva", "Nunes"]
     }
     ```
-- In the example, surnames may not be in the same memory address space of person.
+- In the example, `surnames` may not be in the same memory address space of person.
-    - They are distinct objects probably allocated in not serial memory space.
+    - They are distinct objects probably **not** allocated in serial memory space.
 - Methods for serialize and *unserialize*:
     ```js
     const person = {